ogcincubator/dev-exercise-template/README.md

 ![Check the output of the GitHub action](./img/github3.png)

+Click on the last workflow run and scroll down until you see a job called "Test OGC API - Features Compliance". click on that job to expand the details, which will show you the results of the compliance tests.

 ![Check the output of the GitHub action](./img/github_action.png)

 To submit your work for review by the OGC team, email them the URL of your repository.